lwilletts/mpvc/README.md

  mpvc-tui -T
 ```

-For more  check the  [LogBook](../../wiki#logbook) (remeber your best chance is to try, play, and have fun).
+For more  check the  [LogBook](../../wiki#logbook) (remember your best chance is to try, play, and have fun).

 ### Curl

 Fetch the mpvc-installer (written in POSIX-sh), and ensure it runs under a POSIX-sh SHELL
 ```console
 curl -fsSLO https://github.com/lwilletts/mpvc/raw/master/extras/mpvc-installer \
   && SHELL=/bin/sh BINDIR=$HOME/bin sh ./mpvc-installer fetch-user